bryanchrist/MATHWELL/README.md

     --seed 0
 ```

-Next, you will conduct a second round of finetuning using EGSM Train for 1,250 steps.
+Next, you will conduct a second round of finetuning using EGSM for 1,250 steps.
 This can be accomplished by running:

 ```bash
 python qlora.py \